davidsmts/sorting-py-vs-hs/README.md

 Currently  just writing the algorithms.
-They are not effective and comparable yet.
+They are neither effective nor comparable yet.